What’s new?

 Editing is done on-screen (Word), and the course takes full advantage of new information technology, particularly the Internet.
 Proofs are corrected either on paper or by using Adobe’s Acrobat software.
 Texts are only available electronically, and all information, course outlines, marks, etc., are posted on-line and updated regularly.
 Students send their texts directly to the course instructor, complete with on-screen corrections, by uploading them to the course site.
 The goal of this teaching approach is not only to make all course information and documentation more accessible, 24 hours a day, 7 days a week, but also to immerse students in today’s technological reality by working with electronic documents and messaging systems.
 Internet access is therefore a course requirement.
 The course instructor, however, does not exist only in cyberspace—he spends 45 hours in class with the students.

-As in the past nine years, it has been a pleasure for us to participate in this event and provide the gift of our services to the organizers and, especially, to the young authors.
+As in the past ten years, it has been a pleasure for us to participate in this event and provide the gift of our services to the organizers and, especially, to the young authors.

 We are very pleased to make the two winners’ texts available here.